Dynamic programming on bipartite tree decompositions: Definitions

-\subparagraph{Colorings.} A \emph{coloring} on a graph $G$ is a function $c:V(G)\to\bN$.
+\subparagraph{Colorings.} A \emph{coloring} of a graph $G$ is a function $c:V(G)\to\bN$.
 Given $v\in V(G)$, $c(v)$ is called the \emph{color} of $v$ by $c$.
 Given $k\in\bN$, a \emph{$k$-coloring} is a coloring $c:V(G)\to[k]$.
-Given a coloring $c$ on a graph $G$ and an edge $uv\in E(G)$, we say that $uv$ is \emph{monochromatic} if $c(u)=c(v)$.
+Given a coloring $c$ of a graph $G$ and an edge $uv\in E(G)$, we say that $uv$ is \emph{monochromatic} if $c(u)=c(v)$.
 Otherwise, we say the $uv$ is \emph{bichromatic}.
-A coloring $c$ on a graph $G$ is said to be \emph{proper} if every edge of $g$ is bichromatic.
-We say that a graph $G$ is \emph{$k$-colorable} if there exists a proper $k$-coloring on $G$.
+A coloring $c$ of a graph $G$ is said to be \emph{proper} if every edge of $G$ is bichromatic.
+We say that a graph $G$ is \emph{$k$-colorable} if there exists a proper $k$-coloring of $G$.